felleg/felleg.gitlab.io-backup/content/posts/20200913-SimpleScreenRecorder.md

 - Allow project managers to demo the new feature to clients
 - Be watched at 2x speed to save a manager's time
 - Make live demonstrations less stressful

+Because SimpleScreenRecorder makes everything better, why not make this post infinitely better by adding a demonstration made using SimpleScreenRecorder itself?
+[Click here for a quick tour of SimpleScreenRecorder](/videos/simplescreenrecorder_demo.mp4)